 About the programme

-For its first five years, the show was well-known for its double-act of David Clayton and Becky Betts.
-After Becky left in 2013, she was succeeded in the radio car role by Kirsteen Thorne and Julie Reinger.
+For its first five years, the show was well-known for its double-act of studio presenter David Clayton and ‘runner’ Becky Betts.
+Since Becky left in 2013, Kirsteen Thorne, Julie Reinger and Sophie Little are now our main clue-hunters, with various others standing-in from time-to-time!

 David was born in North Yorkshire, but moved to Gorleston in Norfolk as a child.
-He was a night club DJ in the 1970s, when he also began presenting on hospital radio.
+He was a night club DJ in the 1970s, particularly at the Ocean Room in Gorleston, and he also began presenting on hospital radio.
 He was part of BBC Radio Norfolk from its very early days and has presented many shows, including the Sony Award-winning Norfolk Airline.

-David has also been a presenter for Anglia Television and BBC Look East, and on BBC Radio 4.
-He was made Assistant Editor at BBC Radio Norfolk in 1991, and in 1998 he became the Managing Editor.
+David has also been a presenter for Anglia Television and for BBC Look East, and in the late 1980s and early 90s worked on feature programmes for BBC Radio 4.
+He was made Assistant Editor at BBC Radio Norfolk in 1991, and in 1998 he became the Managing Editor – he’s been the boss ever since, the longest-serving in the station’s history!

 Kirsteen is married to Simon, and lives in South Norfok with their daughters Chloe and Abbie.
-Her most memorable Treasure Quest moment was finding her mother holding the treasure in her home village of Pedham, on Mothering Sunday.
+Her most memorable Treasure Quest moment was finding her mother holding the treasure in her home village of Pedham, on Mothering Sunday in 2011!

-Julie lives in South Norfolk with Finn and her husband, Chris Goreham.
-Her most memorable Treasure Quest moment involved an egg-throwing challenge at the Worstead Festival, which unfortunately ended rather messily.
+Perhaps Julie's most memorable Treasure Quest moment came during one of her very first goes at the show.
+It involved an egg-throwing challenge at the Worstead Festival, which unfortunately ended rather messily!

 Want to be a clue holder?